How to Rock the Boarding School Zoom/ Skype Interview

 That being said, there is also a whole new list of distractions you could be vulnerable to.
 While it might seem more informal because you’re in the comfort of your own home, you’re still expected to wear your big kid hat and conduct yourself in a professional manner.
 Here are five tips you can use to ensure you’re acing your virtual boarding school interviews!

 I’m combining these two items because they are so simple and obvious, yet one of the biggest problems with virtual interviews, even amongst adults.
-Well before the scheduled call, test the video link or make sure your Skype is working, adjust your lighting and camera angles, test your mic and speakers, and be ready at least five minutes before your interview.
+Well before the scheduled call, test the video link or make sure your Zoom or Skype is working, adjust your lighting and camera angles, test your mic and speakers, and be ready at least five minutes before your interview.
 Be waiting for them whenever they are ready— that shows you’re taking this seriously, and you’re prepared for the responsibility of going off to boarding school on your own.

 Next, make sure your phone is off.
 That’s right, off.
 Not on vibrate, not on silent…you want that puppy powered down and on the opposite side of the room.
 Better yet, put it in a different room.
 Nothing is worse than being in the middle of telling the admissions counselor how focused and scholarly you are, only to have your phone start vibrating right next to your computer mic.
 Silencing it doesn’t count either.
 I’m almost 30 years old, and even I can’t resist looking at my phone when it lights up to tell me I got another “like” on Instagram.
 It will throw you off, and show you’re not giving your full attention, or even worse, it will show them you aren’t respecting the time of the interviewer.
 Pro tip: nothing makes adults more frustrated than feeling like their time is being wasted.